AugurProject/V2Migration/V2Deployment.md

 ## Wallets, Block Explorers, Service Providers - REP Migration

+At any time after this notice is published, rename the current REP token to "REPv1".
+See ["REP Naming Convention"](#REP-Naming-Convention) above.

 Upon deployment of Augur v2, you can support the new REPv2 token simply by adding the new token contract, similar to any other Ethereum ERC-20 token.

-> <b>Summary for Wallets, Block Explorers, Service Providers: </b> Alert your users of Augur v2's upcoming deployment by using the FAQ for users above.
+> <b>Summary for Wallets, Block Explorers, Service Providers: </b> Rename the current REP token to "REPv1".
+Alert your users of Augur v2's upcoming deployment by using the FAQ for users above.

 ## Wallets, Block Explorers, Service Providers - Use It Or Lose It